nebari-dev/nebari-docs/docs/docs/getting-started/quickstart.md

 description: A cheat sheet of Neabri commands for returning users.
 ---

-This quickstart is a Nebari CLI reference for experienced and returning users.
+This is a quick Nebari CLI reference.
 If you're new to Nebari, start at [Installing Nebari](installing-nebari.md).

 <div align="center">
   <img src="/img/getting-started/nebari-cli-commands.png" alt="A diagram showing the different Nebari CLI commands.
 The first step is 'nebari init' which creates the 'nebari-config.yaml' file.
 The second step is 'nebari deploy' which deploys the Nebari instance on the cloud.
 The third step is 'nebari destroy' which destroys the deployed instance.
 These second and third steps run 'nebari validate' and 'nebari render' internally. 'nebari validate' verifies the 'nebari-config.yaml' file. 'nebari render' generates the 8-stage terraform deployment scripts." width="60%"/>